The U.S. Now Ranks As A 'Problematic' Place For Journalists

 The United States has become a less safe place for journalists and the threats they face are becoming the standard, according to a new report by an international press freedom organization.

-Reporters Sans Frontières, or Reporters Without Borders, dropped the U.S. to no. 48 out of 180 on its annual World Press Freedom Index, three notches lower than its place last year.
-The move downgrades the country from a "satisfactory" place to work freely, to a "problematic" one for journalists.
+Reporters Sans Frontières, or Reporters Without Borders, dropped the U.S. to No. 48 out of 180 on its annual World Press Freedom Index, three notches lower than its place last year.
+The move downgrades the country from a "satisfactory" place to work freely to a "problematic" one for journalists.

 "Never before have US journalists been subjected to so many death threats or turned so often to private security firms for protection," the report stated.

 Ten journalists have been physically attacked this year, and 46 since 2017.
-In January, one reporter was punched in the face, her phone stolen, while interviewing voters in California.
+In January, one reporter was punched in the face and her phone stolen, while interviewing voters in California.

 Last June, five people were killed while working at the Capital Gazette newsroom in Annapolis, Md.
 The man accused of shooting them had threatened the publication for years leading up to the attack.